TheNoobcoder6996/TheNoobcoder6996/README.md

 - 📫 How to reach me ...
 - 😄 Pronouns: ..

-- ⚡ Fun fact: until i dont fully learn coding im homeless lets goo
+- ⚡ Fun fact: theres no fun fact
+-

 <!---
 TheNoobcoder6996/TheNoobcoder6996 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.